AdaCore/ada_language_server/doc/reference_kinds.md

 This feature allows the LSP server to provide reference kinds in results for the `textDocument/references` request.
-A reference can be 'write', 'static call', 'dispatching call', etc.
+A reference can be 'write', 'parent', 'dispatching call', etc.

 ## Change description